-Administration of the residences
+8.1 Administration of the residences

-The Student Housing Admissions and Advocacy Services (SHAAS) processes residence applications, reapplication and implements Student Housing Admission Policy.
+The Student Housing Admissions and Advocacy Services (SHAAS) processes residence application, reapplication and implements Student Housing Admission Policy.
 The SHAAS staff is responsible for dealing with admissions of new and returning students, which includes allocations to residence.
 Any issues related to applications, residence fees and allocations should be addressed to this office.